 June 13, 1917 – Phillips Petroleum Company founded in Oklahoma

-Brothers Frank and L. E. (Lee Eldas) Phillips consolidate their companies and begin operating with 27 employees, leases throughout Oklahoma and Kansas, and assets of $3 million.
-Assets grow to $103 million by 1924.
+Brothers Frank and L. E. (Lee Eldas) Phillips consolidated their companies and began operating with leases throughout Oklahoma and Kansas and assets of $3 million.
+Assets grew to $103 million by 1924.
 By 1927 Phillips Petroleum began selling gasoline in Wichita, Kansas, the first of more than 10,000 service stations across the country.

 In coming years the company wade advances in petrochemicals.
 Phillips chemists were granted thousands of U.S. patents, including one in 1954 for Marlex, a high-density polyethylene.
-Wham-O toy company is the first to buy the new plastic (see Petroleum Product Hoopla).
-Phillips’ high-octane aviation fuel will play a key role in World War II as Phillips 66 gasoline becomes a popular advertising brand (see Flight of the Woolaroc.).
+Wham-O toy company was the first to buy the new plastic (see Petroleum Product Hoopla).
+Phillips’ high-octane aviation fuel also played a key role in World War II as Phillips 66 gasoline became a popular advertising brand (see Flight of the Woolaroc).

-June 13, 1928 – Giant Oilfield found in New Mexico
+June 13, 1928 – Hobbs Oilfield discovered in New Mexico

 Drilling took time.
 Disaster struck at 1,500 feet when an engine house fire consumed the wooden derrick.
 “Men with less vision would have given up, but not the drillers of Midwest,” noted a state geologist.

 June 14, 1865 – First Edition of Pennsylvania Oil Region Newspaper